-The IAU Office of Astronomy for Education (OAE) is hosted at Haus der Astronomie (HdA), managed by the Max Planck Institute for Astronomy.
+The Office of Astronomy for Education (OAE) is hosted by the Haus der Astronomie on the campus of the Max Planck Institute for Astronomy in Heidelberg.
 The OAE's mission is to support and coordinate astronomy education by astronomy researchers and educators, aimed at primary or secondary schools worldwide.
-HdA's hosting the OAE was made possible through the support of the German foundations Klaus Tschira Stiftung and Carl-Zeiss-Stiftung.
+The OAE is an office of the International Astronomical Union, with substantial funding from the Klaus Tschira Foundation and the Carl Zeiss Foundation.
 The Shaw-IAU Workshops on Astronomy for Education are funded by the Shaw Prize Foundation.